 These large luxury RVs typically feature mechanical slide-outs that expand living space, leaving ample room for full-size furniture.
 Each Class A is usually equipped with a master suite and adds sleeping space for others with bunks and convertible sofas.

 You’ll also find well-equipped kitchens with appliances similar to those you’d find in many homes.
 Multiple-burner stoves and large refrigerators are common features for this class of campers.
-If you want a house on wheels and you have the budget to support it, a Class A motorhome should be your first consideration.
+If you want your RV lifestyle to be a house on wheels and you have the budget to support it, a Class A motorhome should be your first consideration.

 Class B Motorhomes

 Good for: Solo campers or couples traveling full time

 Despite their name, Class B RVs are the smallest in the drivable category.
 These RVs are typically built on a transit van chassis such as a Dodge Ram ProMaster or Mercedes-Benz Sprinter.
 While they are compact, they offer enough amenities to make them suitable for long journeys and full-time living.
 Their small size also makes it easier to get them in and out of RV parks and campgrounds.

 Amenities in Class B campers usually include small-but-functional wet baths and equally compact-but-useful kitchens.
 Most often, a Class B motorcoach offers a queen bed or larger via convertible bench seats or other furniture.
 Some feature additional sleeping space with pop-up bunk areas.